 The 50 Things that Made the Modern Economy series began as a weekly economic history documentary radio series on the BBC World Service presented by economist and journalist Tim Harford.
 All episodes are available as podcasts.
 The series was published as a book by the same name.
 These podcasts are great for those who don’t travel long distances every day, as each episode is only 10 minutes long.

 In the fast-paced world of entrepreneurship, it can be hard to find time for everything.
-Running a business is often an all-consuming endeavour and entrepreneurs are constantly looking for ways to improve their skills or gain new knowledge.
+Running a business is often an all-consuming endeavour, and entrepreneurs are constantly looking for ways to improve their skills or gain new knowledge.
 That’s why podcasts are so popular these days – they’re perfect if you only have 15 minutes at home in the morning before getting ready for work.

 Some people might think that financial topics don’t apply to them because they “know enough” about finances, but this couldn’t be further from the truth!
-While there’s no such thing as too much financial know-how, we’ve put together a list of three great finance podcasts that will keep you up to date and stimulate your mind.
+While there’s no such thing as too much financial know-how, we’ve compiled a list of three great finance podcasts that will keep you up to date and stimulate your mind.